aelewah/SNR-Estimator-comparison/README.md

 1- Install gr-POWER (for power_ff block)

-1) Log into а desktop terminal.
-2)move to the library directory
+1) Log into а desktop terminal and move to the library directory
 3) Type "cd gr-POWER".
 4) Type "mkdir build".
 5) Type "cd build".